isaacazuelos/splitter/README.md

 ## Use

-Make sure it's in your `PATH` if you're not running it specifically.
+Make sure it's in your `PATH` if you're not running it from it's full path.
 Use the built-in `--help` for basic guidance.

 Typical usage would look like: